Georgej100/PearlOS/README.md

 All the resources I use a lot are
  - OSDev.org
  - Daedalus community YT (https://www.youtube.com/@DaedalusCommunity)
- - MellOs and OS reference from mell-o-tron (https://github.com/mell-o-tron)
+ - MellOs, setup script and OS reference from mell-o-tron (https://github.com/mell-o-tron)